Zeratul94/Summer2023Proj/README.md

 # Summer2023Proj

-This is supposed to be a summer project I'm working on before Junior year.
+This is (one of) the summer project(s) I'm working on before Junior year.
 One of my friends will have edit permissions (if he requests them).

 ## What is the Project?